frto027/HeartBeatLanClientBSQuest/README.md

 2. In your quest bluetooth setthings, pair your heart rate BLE device with your quest.
 3. Open the game, scan and select your device at the device list menu.

+The Bluetooth data source has minimum data latency, but may be less compatibility because it uses a generic BLE protocol to access Bluetooth devices.
+Your device should support heart rate broadcast via BLE protocol.

+> [!NOTE]
+> **PERMISSION REQUIRED**
 > More accurately, mbf is not required, the mod requires the game has the following permission
 >
 >
 >        android.permission.BLUETOOTH
 >        android.permission.BLUETOOTH_CONNECT

-The Bluetooth data source has minimum data latency, but may be less compatibility because it uses a generic BLE protocol to access Bluetooth devices.
-Your device should support heart rate broadcast via BLE protocol.

-> [!TIP]
+> [!NOTE]
 > Bluetooth permission is not required if you don't use this data source.

 ## HypeRate as the heart data source